The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Age bracket||21st Century avg. annual premium||Amica avg. annual premium|

-Finances aside, 21st Century and Amica come with pros and cons, including their customer satisfaction ratings, discount programs, add-ons, and financial stability.
+Aside from affordability, 21st Century and Amica each have pros and cons, including discount programs, customer satisfaction ratings, add-ons, and financial stability.
 Dive into the data before making your decision.

 |Discount Comparison||21st Century||Amica Mutual Insurance|